Using the Medical Practice

 For urgent problems, patients should phone us as early as possible, as we always release some appointments for patients who need medical attention on the same day.
 Otherwise, we put patients in touch with the duty doctor, who will arrange an appropriate time for them to be seen.
 We ask that patients do not arrive unannounced at the Health Centre unless the matter is extremely urgent.

 In case of emergency, immediate advice is available by calling 0118 987 4551 at any time.
 We will arrange to see emergencies at any time between 8.00am and 6.30pm on weekdays.
-Outside those times calls are automatically transferred to WestCall, the out-of-hours service.
+Outside those times callers are asked to call 111, the out-of-hours service.

 The Medical Practice operates from the Health Centre on Northcourt Avenue.
 It provides comprehensive medical care for students under the National Health Service.
-The Practice has a staff of eight doctors (7.5 full-time equivalents), together with full supporting nursing and ancillary staff and provides all aspects of a General Practice.
-We offer additional facilities outside the NHS, including the services of a consultant psychiatrist and a taxi service for students who feel too unwell to travel to the Health Centre.
+The Practice has a staff of nine doctors, together with full supporting nursing and ancillary staff and provides all aspects of a General Practice.
+We offer additional facilities outside the NHS, including the services of a consultant psychiatrist.

 When students have significant health problems affecting their academic performance, the doctors are always pleased, provided that they have the students' written consent, to discuss with Tutors how they may best be helped.